Why being diagnosed with Type 2 Diabetes isn't so bad

 TYPE 2 DIABETES IS A REFLECTION OF YOUR DIET AND/OR LIFESTYLE

 Ouch!
 Unfortunately, our food supply is SO dysfunctional and we receive so much bad and misleading information about it that we don’t know what’s good or bad for us.
 Here’s your chance to learn and take charge!
 Keep reading my blogs, act upon the advice and guidelines I provide, and we will get you on the path of healthier eating.
 Why?
 First, if you eat like somebody trying to prevent or reverse diabetes, you’ll decrease inflammation in your body.
-Inflammation is the root cause of most disease.
+Inflammation is the root cause of most diseases.
 Spend your hard-earned money on fun rather than meds!

 GENES AREN’T AN EXCUSE